 First U.S. Monkeypox Death Confirmed in CaliforniaLast Updated: September 13, 2022.

-Dr. William Schaffner, a professor in the division of infectious diseases at Vanderbilt University Medical Center in Nashville, Tenn., told CNN that the person's "impaired immune system could not control the virus once it entered his body, the virus multiplied in an uncontained fashion, and it likely spread to several organ systems, causing their malfunction.”
+William Schaffner, M.D., a professor in the division of infectious diseases at Vanderbilt University Medical Center in Nashville, Tennessee, told CNN that the person's "impaired immune system could not control the virus once it entered his body, the virus multiplied in an uncontained fashion, and it likely spread to several organ systems, causing their malfunction."

 Cause of death for a monkeypox patient in Harris County, Texas, has not been confirmed as monkeypox.

 Although there have been nearly 58,000 cases and 18 confirmed deaths globally, monkeypox cases appear to be slowing in some areas, CNN reported.

 |Previous: USPSTF: Evidence Lacking for Screening Children for Prediabetes, T2D||Next: Biden Makes Another Push for Cancer Moonshot Initiative|